brentd09/Documents/RegEx/RegularExpressions_Explained.md

 |computer       | matches any string that has the text "computer" anywhere in it|

 ### Quantifiers — * + ? and {}
+These multiply the previous RegEx character or character group by 0 or 1 or More depending on which quantifier was used in the RegEx pattern.

 |RegEx|Explanation|
 |---|---|